cypress-io/cypress-example-recipes/examples/blogs__e2e-api-testing/README.md

 We wrote a [companion blog post](https://www.cypress.io/blog/2017/11/07/Add-GUI-to-Your-E2E-API-Tests) that provides more details and explanation of this recipe.

-Please read that if you'd like to understand more about programmatically controlling your Angular applications.
+Please read that if you'd like to understand more about writing E2E API tests in Cypress.

 ![API testing using Cypress](img/demo.png)